 10 benefits of Work Breakdown Structure WBS for project managers

-WBS has become popular and widely used in software development because of its benefits which can be applied by project managers
+WBS has become popular and widely used in software development because of its benefits which project managers can apply.

 2. A field for creativity

 It sounds like a stereotype but people think that software development is only an analytical area.
 You have wide opportunities to develop your creative skills.
-While defining the project’s vision the team members may use WBS to offer creative steps for project development.
+While defining the project vision, the team members may use WBS to offer creative steps for project development.

 3. Focus on end-goals